Scale model: Architectural

 Architecture firms usually employ model makers or contract model making firms to make models of projects to sell their designs to builders and investors.
 These models are traditionally hand-made, but advances in technology have turned the industry into a very high tech process than can involve Class IV laser cutters, five-axis CNC machines as well as rapid prototyping or 3D printing.
 Typical scales are 1:12, 1:24, 1:48, 1:50, 1:100, 1:200, 1:500, etc.

 Advertising and sales

 Military

 With elements similar to miniature wargaming, building models and architectural models, a plan-relief is a means of geographical representation in relief as a scale model for military use, to visualize building projects on fortifications or campaigns involving fortifications.

 In the first half of the 20th century, navies used hand-made models of warships for identification and instruction in a variety of scales.
 That of 1:500 was called "teacher scale."
 Besides models made in 1:1200 and 1:2400 scales, there were also ones made to 1:2000 and 1:5000.
-Some, made in Britain, were labelled "1 inch to 110 feet", which would be 1:1320 scale, but aren't necessarily accurate.
+Some, made in Britain, were labelled "1 inch to 110 feet", which would be 1:1320 scale, but are not necessarily accurate.